AlternativeInvesting.com

 DiversyFund is a growth-oriented real-estate bet where returns depend more on property appreciation and operational execution than current income.

-DiversyFund only makes sense if the structure, fee load, and hold period line up with the way you are actually trying to make money.
+DiversyFund is worth considering if the access rules, return case, and hold period line up with the way you are actually trying to make money.

 Trust notes